arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 The Arduino® Portenta X8 includes two onboard memory modules.
 A NT6AN512T32AV 2GB LP-DDR4 DRAM (U19) and 16GB Forsee eMMC Flash module (FEMDRW016G) (U5) are accessible to the i.MX 8M Mini (U2).

 ## Crypto Capabilities
-The Arduino® Portenta X8 enables IC level edge-to-cloud security capability through the NXP SE050C2 Crypto chip (U11).
+The Arduino® Portenta X8 enables IC level edge-to-cloud security capability through the NXP® SE050C2 Crypto chip (U11).
 This provides Common Criteria EAL 6+ security certification up to OS level, as well as RSA/ECC cryptographic algorithm support and credential storage.
-It interacts with the NXP iMX8M via I2C.
+It interacts with the NXP® i.MX 8M Mini via I2C.

 ## Gigabit Ethernet
-The NXP iMX8M Quad includes a 10/100/1000 Ethernet controller with support for Energy Efficient Ethernet (EEE), Ethernet AVB, and IEEE 1588.
+The NXP® i.MX 8M Mini Quad includes a 10/100/1000 Ethernet controller with support for Energy Efficient Ethernet (EEE), Ethernet AVB, and IEEE 1588.
 An external physical connector is required to complete the interface.
 This can be accessed via a high density connector with an external component such as the Arduino® Portenta Breakout board.

 ## USB-C Connector
 ![USB-C Pinout](assets/usbCPinout.png)